YulongNiu/MPIPZ_microbe-host_homeostasis/ath_RNASeq_reads.md

-# How many reads are enough for Arabidopsis RNA-Seq
+# How many reads are enough for Arabidopsis RNA-Seq?

 <!-- content start -->